RcDevRIL/proto_madera_back/README.md

 # Windows 10 OS
 ##### Prerequisites

-What things you need to install and how to install them
+What things you need to install and how to install them.

 * First you will need a copy of this repository: either use "Download" feature on [this][Github root] page, or use Git CLI if you have installed it on your computer:
     * `git clone https://github.com/RcDevRIL/proto_madera_back.git`